 Even in their passive state, animals maintain the balance, with a broadband awareness of the shadows, sounds and scents around them.

-Apart from sleeping, humans have no everyday balance for all our focussing and thinking activities.
-Even in our passive state, we are usually focussing on something which entertains us.
+Apart from sleeping, humans have no everyday balance for all our focusing and thinking activities.
+Even in our passive state, we are usually focusing on something which entertains us.